- Faculty & Staff

 I have also examined the effects of caffeine on memory and metamemory.
 Many students have beliefs about caffeine and memory that influence daily living and habits and especially may affect cognitive performance during test preparation and exams.
 The combination of caffeine with other agents available commercially and combining stimulants with alcohol is a relatively new practice that we do not know enough about.
 I hope to further this research at Fredonia so that college students can make informed decisions about caffeine use and abuse.

 I am currently teaching Health Psychology, Cognitive Neuroscience, and Research Methods.
+Starting in Spring, 2017, I will be teaching Psychopharmacology.
 As the Assistant Professor of Biopsychology, my teaching interests lie in courses that focus on biological and experimental psychology.
 My courses are focused on how the scientific method is used to learn about the human brain and our behavior.
 In the past I have taught Drugs and Behavior, Human Learning and Memory, and Introductory Psychology.
 In the future I hope to teach more courses that bridge the gap between biology and psychology, and would be appropriate for either major, such as Behavioral Neuroscience, The Human Brain, and Psychopharmacology.

 Student - Faculty Collaborations